 - As Farmborough is surrounded by the Green Belt any site for 10 dwellings would have to be within the Housing Development Boundary and not outside in the Green Belt, as there are no exceptional circumstances – see the Farmborough Housing Development Boundary and key.

 - Please note that any development of nine dwellings or under within the Housing Development Boundary will not be counted towards the 50 dwellings figure.
 These sites are called ‘windfall’ or ‘infill’ sites.
 When the housing figures for the Core Strategy were being calculated, an assumed figure for ‘windfall’ and ‘in-fill sites’ across the villages was made and included in the overall housing figures for B&NES.

 - “Infilling” – The filling of small gaps within existing development e.g. the building of one or two houses on a small vacant plot in an otherwise extensively built up frontage.
 The plot will generally be surrounded on at least three sides by developed sites or roads (definition from the Core Strategy, Part 1, page 156).

 - “Windfall” – Windfall housing sites are those sites that have come forward unexpectedly (not identified for housing through the plan preparation process).
 They are generally small sites (up to nine units) for infill/within the housing development boundary, although larger windfall sites can occasionally come forward (definition from B&NES Planning Policy Team, November 2014 – this definition is not in the Core Strategy document).

-Interpretation by the Management Committee, based upon discussions with Martin Carter and Sally Davis:
+Interpretation by the Management Committee, based upon discussions with the Parish Council and Ward Councillor:

 - The shop will have no effect on ‘infill’ or ‘windfall’ housing applications, i.e. those for between one and nine houses.